What is WebRTC Signaling? #

 Media Descriptions in a Session Description #

 A Session Description can contain an unlimited number of Media Descriptions.

 A Media Description definition contains a list of formats.
 These formats map to RTP Payload Types.
 The actual codec is then defined by an Attribute with the value

 rtpmap in the Media Description.

 The importance of RTP and RTP Payload Types is discussed later in the Media chapter.
-Each Media Description then can contain an unlimited number of attributes.
+Each Media Description can contain an unlimited number of attributes.

 You have two Media Descriptions, one of type audio with fmt

-111 and one of type video with fmt
+111 and one of type video with the format

 96. The first Media Description has only one attribute.
 This attribute maps the Payload Type